gwijthoff/texting/index.md

 <!--NOTES

+See Safiya Noble, p.
+132 of PDF, on the “abstracted individual” of both racism and search engines.
+And think about how *Invisible Man* marked an endpoint of literary naturalism in thinking about type.
+Deep history of liberal individualism, starting in the 17c, of the “universal individual who was the bearer of equal political rights”, quoting Nancy Leys Stepan.
+Problems of “unmarked humanity—nonracialize, nongendered, and without class distinction—as the final goal of human transcendence.”

 - How do our "smart" devices assume we want to be connected?
 What forms of algorithmically-determined and monetized intimacy do they force upon us?
 What kinds of "elective affinities" do they slot us into, filter bubbles, echo chambers?
 - Novels are classically about the self? buildingsroman? are *all* novels about the self?
 - Novels are also a technology of the self